xaksis/vue-good-table/vp-docs/guide/advanced/grouped-table.md

 If you make alterations to the data being passed into the rows on the table, such as adding or removing a row, all of your groupings will be collapsed by default.
 You can use the `maintainExpanded` option to keep the expanded state of your rows when data is changed.
-You must provide a field that is unique on every row as an identifier on the `rowKey` property in this option.
+You must provide a field that is unique on every row as an identifier to the `rowKey` property in this option.

 ```vue
 <vue-good-table